ai-eryany/pancakeswap/README.md

 - `icons` Folder contains all the ICO images.
 - `images` Folder contains all the JPG/PNG/SVG images.
 - `logos` Folder contains the website logo/brand and all the other logos.
-  - Always write section names when writing names of images.
-Ex. `section1-card.png`
+  - Always write specific names that describes images.
+E.g. `section1-card.png`
 - `scripts` Folder contains all the JAVASCRIPT files.
 - `styles` Folder contains all the CSS/SASS/SCSS files.
   - `section.scss` File contains the section class.